AnushkaShendge/Calendar/README.md

 ![image](https://github.com/user-attachments/assets/da02d8de-8812-4a53-8aae-f9421da0a1c6)

 A simple calendar application that allows users to manage their events.
-Users can add, view, and delete events with ease.
+Users can add, view, and edit events with ease.
 The application utilizes a full-stack approach with a Node.js backend and MongoDB for data storage.

 ## Table of Contents